-The purpose of which this incorporation is formed are:
+The purposes of which this non profit is formed are:

 To provide a means for establishing a Kodiak, Alaska State Fair Site/

 To continue the Kodiak Jaycee Rodeo (note the corporation was formally known as the Kodiak Jaycee Rodeo and State Fair, but was legally changed to Kodiak Rodeo and State Fair Incorporated effective July 13, 1989.)

 “No hour of life is wasted that is spent in the saddle